The Monge problem with vanishing gradient penalization: Vortices and asymptotic profile: Preliminary notions

 Then there exists a Lipschitz diffeomorphism $T : \bar{U} \to \bar{U}$ satisfying

 Moreover, the Lipschitz constant of $T$ is bounded by a constant depending only on $U$, on the Lipschitz constants and on the lower bounds of $f_1$ and $f_2$ . \end{theo}

 Notice that the equation satisfied by $T$ exactly means (as $T$ is Lipschitz and one-to-one) that it sends the measures with density $f_1$ onto the measure with density $f_2$.
-The result of the original paper \cite[Theorem 1']{dm} deals with more general assumptions on the density $f_1$ ($f \in C^{k+3,\alpha}(\bar{U})$ and the result is a $C^{k+1,\alpha}$ diffeomorphism) but only considered $f_2=1$.
-We gave here a formulation better suitable for our needs, easy to obtain from the original theorem.
-We do not claim this result to be ``sharp'', but it is sufficient in the case which we are interested in (see paragraph \ref{construction}).
+The result of the original paper \cite[Theorem 1']{dm} deals with different assumptions on the density $f_1$ ($f_1 \in C^{k+3,\alpha}(\bar{U})$ and the result is a $C^{k+1,\alpha}$ diffeomorphism) but only considered $f_2=1$.
+We gave here a formulation better suitable for our needs, easy to obtain from the original theorem; for the sake of completeness, let us state the following corollary, which will be used several times in practice: